currentsmms-kd/spelling-stars/CRITICAL_BUGS_FOUND.md

 }
 ```

-Component only shows "Go to Home" button, no list selection UI.
+Component only showed "Go to Home" button, no list selection UI.

-**Expected Behavior**:

-- Display all available word lists
-- Child can click a list to start practicing
-- Lists should be fetched from database and displayed as clickable cards

-**Impact**: HIGH - Children cannot play any games

-**Fix Required**:
+**Current State** (Nov 15, 2025):

+ListSelector component is now **fully implemented** with:

-- Fetch word lists using `useWordLists()` hook
+- Fetches all word lists using `useQuery` with proper error handling
-- Display each list as a clickable card
+- Displays each list as a clickable card with correct word counts
-- Pass `listId` as URL param when list is selected
+- Passes `listId` as URL param when list is selected
-- Implement in both PlayListenType.tsx and PlaySaySpell.tsx
+- Implemented in both PlayListenType.tsx (lines 107-285) and PlaySaySpell.tsx
+- Includes loading states, error handling, and empty state UI
+- Uses proper ARIA labels and accessibility features

+**How It Works Now:**

+1. Component fetches word lists from database via Supabase
+2. Calculates word counts using `list_words(count)` aggregation
+3. Displays lists in responsive grid layout
+4. User clicks a list → navigates to `?listId={id}`
+5. Game fetches that specific list's words and starts gameplay

+**Impact**: ✅ RESOLVED - Children can now select and play games with any word list

 ---